Grid energy storage: Electrical

 Storage in supercapacitors works well for applications where a lot of power is needed for short amount of time.
 In the power grid, they are therefore mostly used in short-term frequency regulation.

 Hydrogen and chemical storage

-Various power-to-gas technologies exist that can convert excess electricity into an easier to store chemical.
+Various power-to-gas and power-to-fuel technologies exist that can convert excess electricity into an easier to store chemical.
 The lowest cost and most efficient one is hydrogen.
 However, it is easier to use synthetic methane with existing infrastructure and appliances, as it is very similar to natural gas.

 As of 2024, there have been a number of demonstration plants where hydrogen is burned in gas turbines, either co-firing with natural gas, or on its own.
 Similarly, a number of coal plants have demonstrated it is possible to co-fire ammonia when burning coal.
 In 2022, there was also a small pilot to burn pure ammonia in a gas turbine.
 A portion of existing gas turbines are capable of co-firing hydrogen, which means there is, as a lower estimate, 80 GW of capacity ready to burn hydrogen.